jinyangl312/pFindStudioTutorial/source/Background Knowledge/index.md

 How to interfer the existence of a protein from peptides?

 Why control False Discovery Rate (FDR)?
-How do Target-Decoy Approach (TDA) control FDR?
+How does Target-Decoy Approach (TDA) control FDR?

-How do open search mode different from restricted search?
+How does open search mode different from restricted search?